ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 cpcluster3                 : ok=79   changed=2    unreachable=0    failed=0    skipped=69   rescued=0    ignored=0
 cpcluster4                 : ok=53   changed=3    unreachable=0    failed=0    skipped=50   rescued=0    ignored=0
 ```

-Next step should be to check the cluster
+The good news: WE ARE FINISHED!

+## Check installation and setup
+To become familiar with the cluster we do check the installation.
+Login into the node via `ssh -i rpi-key ubuntu@cpcluster1-4`
+To become root you can do this `sudo -s`
+Logs are here `/var/log/kafka` or `/var/logs/confluent`
-systemD services are `sudo systemctl list-units --type=service`:
+systemD services are visuable via `sudo systemctl list-units --type=service`:
 * cpcluster1: `sudo systemctl status confluent-zookeeper`
 * cpcluster1: `sudo systemctl status confluent-server`
 * cpcluster1: `sudo systemctl status confluent-ksqldb`